tensorbase/tensorbase.github.io/_posts/2020-08-04-hello-base.md

 Base is ambitious: from storage, to sql compilation, to mixed analytics load scheduling, to client/frontend, to performance engineering, to reliability engineering, to ops engineering and to security and privacy.
 Have a glimpse:

-1. Base invents a sea-of-node style linear IR for SQL (extendable RA).
+1. Base invents a data and control unified linear IR for SQL/RA (I called "sea-of-pipe").
-2. Base favors a kind of high level semantic transforms from IR to C which provides lighting fast, easy maintaining and semantic keeping code generations.
+2. Base favors a kind of high level semantic keeping transforms from IR to C which provides lighting fast, easy maintaining code generations.
-3. Base supports to write C in Rust and in future it is not hard to provide an in-Rust-source error diagnoses and debugging experiences with C LSP server.
+3. Base supports to write C in Rust via proc_macro and in future it is not hard to provide an in-Rust-source error diagnoses and debugging experiences.
 OTOH, this allows to use any Rust logics to generate arbitrary C templates.
-4. Base is in prototyping a new tiered compilation which could provide faster compilation speed than all other open-source counterparts used LLVM IR compilation in short-time query.
+4. Base is in prototyping a new tiered compilation which sunshines in short-time queries compared to other open-source LLVM IR based counterparts.
 5. ...

 <p/>
 If you are from Rust or C communities, please [give Base a star]().
-To help Base being the strong community voice: we can build best bigdata analytics infrastructure in the planet, not just C++ or Go.
-(For time reason, I do not repeatedly promote Rust and C in this post.
-Base for best proof!)
+To help Base being the strong community voice: we can build best bigdata analytics infrastructure in the planet.

 If you are having some of dreams which Base have, we are the same data nerds.
 [Let's chase our dreams together!]()